Sebbestune/youtube-dl-Win-GUI/README.md

 [ ] Application should download necessary dependencies when not present (after asking user)

+[ ] Better naming of variables, code-refactoring

+[ ] Code cleanup and removing uneccessary files from github solution

 [ ] Fix icon

 [ ] Possible GUI fixes such as thinking through where to put buttons and what text should say etc.